viamrobotics/docs/docs/try-viam/reserve-a-rover.md

 ![The Try Viam reservation management page with the try your robot button.](../img/try-viam/reservation-management.png)

 {{< alert title="Note" color="note" >}}
-During your rental, if you want to extend the reservation, go back to [the **TRY** tab](https://app.viam.com/try) and click **EXTEND RESERVATION**
+During your rental, if you want to extend the reservation, go back to [the **TRY** tab](https://app.viam.com/try) and click **EXTEND RESERVATION**.
-If the option is not available, that means there is another reservation In this case join the queue again once your rental is over.
+If the option is not available, that means there is another reservation waiting.
+In this case join the queue again once your rental is over.

 If you want to cancel the reservation, go back to [the **TRY** tab](https://app.viam.com/try) and click **CANCEL RESERVATION**